 Elastic Beanstalk is a serverless platform (Platform-as-a-Service) that allows you to focus on writing an application, leaving the infrastructure management and deployment completely to AWS.
-Since our application is likely to become extremely popular, being able to deploy it on something like Elastic Beanstalk will allow us to seamlessly scale when our service becomes popular.
+Since our application is likely to become extremely popular, being able to deploy it on something like Elastic Beanstalk will allow us to seamlessly scale when it does.
 Elastic Beanstalk is very similar to Elastic Container Service, but in Elastic Beanstalk, AWS provides the environment (e.g. Python, NodeJS, Ruby) and all you need to do is provide the application code while in Elastic Container Service you provide both the application and the environment (via a container).

 To begin with, we will first run the sample application from the AWS console.
 Visit the Elastic Beanstalk site from the console and click on "Create Application".
 Configure an application with the following settings

 Then, continue to the rest of the configuration.

 We will need to configure a service role, the EC2 key pair and the instance profile for the application.
 Use the